refractionPOINT/lce_doc/docs/selector.md

 * `should_isolate`: a boolean True if the sensor is marked to be isolated
 * `kernel`: a boolean True if the sensor has some sort of "kernel" enhanced visibility
 * `did`: the Device ID the sensor belongs to
+* `tags`: the list of tags the sensor currently has

 The following are the available operators:
 * `==`: equals